Calling All Curs: Plot

 The Stooges are skilled veterinarians, entrusted with the care of Garçon, an esteemed poodle belonging to socialite Mrs. Bedford.
-Following a successful surgical intervention to alleviate Garçon's discomfort, the Stooges attract the attention of two ostensibly benign reporters from The Daily Star, who express interest in featuring the clinic in their publication.
+Following a successful surgical intervention to remove a thorn from Garçon's paw, the Stooges are visited by two ostensibly benign reporters from The Daily Star, who express interest in featuring the clinic in their publication.
+The Stooges give the pair a tour of the facility.

-Amidst their interactions with the canine clientele, Garçon inexplicably disappears, leaving behind a ransom note purportedly penned by the faux reporters, revealing their malevolent intent as dognapping criminals.
-The Stooges, confronted with the dilemma of Mrs. Bedford's escalating distress, resort to a hapless ploy involving a substitute mutt disguised as Garçon, which ultimately unravels under the scrutiny of Mrs. Bedford's discerning eye.
+The faux reporters are in fact dognapping criminals.
+When momentarily left unchaperoned, they steal Garçon, leaving behind a ransom note.
+The Stooges resolve to find the missing dog, but in the meantime they plan to conceal their negligence from Mrs. Bedford by delivering to her a substitute mutt disguised as Garçon.

+They subterfuge fails when the dog's glued-on hair falls off during an interaction with Mrs. Bedford's maid.
 Faced with the imminent threat of incarceration, the Stooges embark on a desperate quest to apprehend the perpetrators, employing the substitute mutt as a makeshift bloodhound to trail the dognappers to their lair.
-A confrontation ensues, culminating in a triumph for the Stooges, who emerge victorious in their confrontation with the adversaries.
+A confrontation ensues, culminating in a triumph for the Stooges.
+Garçon is found, together with an unexpected litter of puppies.

-Moreover, amidst the tumult of the rescue mission, an unexpected revelation transpires as Garçon reveals her maternal instincts, birthing a litter of puppies.

 Production notes

 Filmed on December 27–30, 1938, the title Calling All Curs is a pun on the phrase "Calling all cars!"
 A colorized version of this film was released in 2006 as part of the DVD collection entitled "Stooges on the Run."

 Garçon gives birth at the end of the short, and is referred to by feminine pronouns throughout.
 Garçon is French for “boy.”

 This marks one of the few times the Stooges have respectable, professional careers as opposed to working as blue-collar laborers.

 This was one of Curly Howard's favorite Stooge films as he was a well-known dog lover.

 Footage was reused in the 1960 compilation feature film Stop!
 Look! and Laugh!

-Filming location: 5600 Fernwood Avenue, Los Angeles.